Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Consistency of Rolling Validation, Fixed Number of Candidates

-The wRV statistics is an unbiased estimator of its rolling population risk $\sum_{i=1}^n i^\xi E\left[\left\{\hat{f}_{i-1}(X)-Y\right\}^2\right]$, where $\hat{f}_{i} \in \{g_i, h_i\}$ as in Theorem~\ref{th: main theorem}.
-Assumption (A2) implies a ``gap'' between the rolling population risks for $g_i$ and $h_i$.
-To ensure statistical consistency of wRV, we need to establish some concentration results of the sample RV statistics.
+The wRV statistics is an unbiased estimator of the estimators' cumulative population risk \eqref{eq: expectation of RV stat}.
+Theorem~\ref{th: main theorem} assumed a ``gap'' between the rolling population risks for $g_i$ and $h_i$.
+To ensure statistical consistency of wRV, we need to establish some concentration results of the sample RV statistics on their individual means.
 Specifically, the fluctuation of the sample quantities should be of a smaller order than the magnitude of the population risk gap.
-Consequently, the realized trajectories of $RV(\{g_i\})$ and $RV(\{h_i\})$ will eventually separate.
-To show the concentration properties, we rewrite the difference between sample wRV and its population mean as:
+Consequently, the realized trajectories of ${\rm RV}(\{g_i\})$ and ${\rm RV}(\{h_i\})$ will eventually separate.
+To elucidate the concentration properties, we rewrite the difference between sample wRV and its population mean as follows.
+Define $u_i=i^{\xi}\left\{\hat{f}_{i-1}\left(X_i\right)-f_0\left(X_i\right)\right\}^2$:

 For each of the three terms, we can derive a concentration result.
-The first and the third terms are typical, and deriving their concentration does not need the stability conditions (A3) of the estimators.
-For the last term, we have the following result.
+The first and the third terms are typical, and deriving their concentration does not need the stability condition \Cref{ass:stability}.
+For the third term, we have the following result.